ttkaralis/metabofon/README.md

 # **General information**
 This project presents a machine learning framework that predicts metabolomics from gene expression data.

-All the cell line and tissue pre-trained models along with the scripts can be downloaded from https://zenodo.org/.
+All the cell line and tissue pre-trained models along with the scripts can be downloaded from https://zenodo.org/ using the accession number 10.5281/zenodo.18347966 .

 ## **Model training**